jordanlei/transformer-sandbox/README.md

 Output: "TOETHYOSUIW.
 Ss AXd po, Path phit ive?
 Y. TSNDHO..."
 ```

-While not perfect English, it captures Shakespeare's linguistic patterns and structure!
+While not necessarily legible, it captures some trends like punctuation and capitalizing names!

 ### Using the Components Separately